60-second summary

 Statistically, older drivers are involved in far fewer collisions than younger drivers.

-Research published by the Department for Transport in 2020 showed that, between the ages of 17 and 75, the chances of being involved in a road collision falls as drivers get older, when mileage is considered.
+Research published by the Department for Transport in 2020 showed that, between the ages of 17 and 75, the chances of being involved in a road collision fall as drivers get older, when mileage is considered.

 However, from 76 and over, the number of collisions per mile driven increases drastically, and drivers over the age of 86 have the highest rate of collisions per miles travelled.
 It’s worth noting though, that drivers over 86 travel far fewer miles than any other age group.